 Mexico: Mariachi Cobre delight with festive songs.

-The most popular, special entertainment at the Epcot International Festival of the Holidays 2017, and Holidays Around the World in years past, is the Candlelight Processional.
-Each night from Nov.24 to Dec.
+The most popular, special entertainment at the Epcot International Festival of the Holidays 2018 is the Candlelight Processional.
+Each night from Nov.
+22 to Dec.
 30 at 5 p.m., 6:45 p.m. and 8:15 p.m. at American Gardens Theater, a celebrity narrator tells the biblical tale of Christmas.
 This is the perfect way to remind your tadpoles the reason for the season as you enjoy gorgeous choral pieces from an orchestra and choir performing inspirational songs of hope and joy.
 This year’s narrators are as follows: